FaceFTW/Armanipulator/README.md

 ﻿# Armanipulator
 This project is created by Alex Westerman, Dalton Yu, Felix Xu, and Alexander Luu as a final project for the Project Lead the Way Engineering Design and Development Capstone course.

+## Licensing
+Armanipulator is licensed under the GNU GPL v3 License

+    Copyright (C) 2019  Alex Westerman, Felix Xu, Dalton Yu, and Alexander Luu

+    This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.

+    This program is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
+See the GNU General Public License for more details.

+    You should have received a copy of the GNU General Public License along with this program.
+If not, see <https://www.gnu.org/licenses/>.

 ## Project resources
 - Documentation for the firmware code is available on the [Github Pages](https://faceftw.github.io/Armanipulator)  website Other forms of the documentation (PDF, RTF) can be found in the [docs](https://github.com/FaceFTW/Armanipulator/tree/master/docs) folder of the repository